 We are passionate about gender balance in science and technology, which is why we are official members of WISE.

 Coupled with this agenda we also have representatives from within the faculty acting as Ambassadors for the Women in Games initiative.
 These links allow our students to actively participate in events that encourage and promote engagement from women and girls in STEM related areas.
 Examples include the UK University Diversity in eSports Conference 2020 hosted by Women in Games.

-Our brand new £70 million pound building, STEAMhouse, will become the new home for its School of Computing and Digital Technology from the start of the 2022 academic year.
-Based at our expanding City Centre Campus, this unique centre will give you access to outstanding facilities and equipment, as well as opportunities to collaborate with people and businesses across multiple sectors and work on real industry-based projects.
+Based at our expanding City Centre Campus, our brand new £70 million pound building, STEAMhouse, is a unique centre with outstanding facilities and equipment, as well as opportunities to collaborate with people and businesses across multiple sectors and work on real industry-based projects.